Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 As we have mentioned above, there is a stark difference between the textures of filet and sirloin.

-“Tenderloin,” as a word means “soft,” which tells us the texture of Tenderloin just by the name.
-It is so delicate, juicy, and tender that it instantly melts in one’s mouth.
+“Tenderloin,” as a word means “soft,” which tells us the texture of tenderloin just by the name.
+A delicate, juicy, and tender meat that instantly melts in one’s mouth.

 The meat as a whole is pretty compact, shown by its marbling, as it has low levels of fat in it.
-As for the grains, they are so fine that combined with the fat, they not only give some beautiful marbling, but also a mild and buttery taste.
+The grains are very fine.
+When mixed with the fat, they create beautiful marbling.
+They also add a mild, buttery taste.

 So, if you are someone that likes milder tasting yet buttery steaks, this is the one for you!